rastin-ghasemi/RBAC-NETWORKPLO-TAINT/README.md

 A step-by-step project to provision, secure, and expose a Kubernetes cluster using kubeadm.
 It includes RBAC, network policies, ingress with TLS, and production-ready configurations — ideal for showcasing hands-on Kubernetes skills.

 #  Secure and Scalable Kubernetes Cluster Setup with kubeadm
-SSH into the Master EC2 server
+1. SSH into the Master EC2 server

-Disable Swap using the below commands
+2-Disable Swap using the below commands

 swapoff -a
 sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab